ajaust/parameter-study-precice/README.md

-# parameter-study-precice
+# A tool for parameter studies using preCICE

-Some scripts for easy generation of parameter studies for using preCICE
+This script can be used for parameter studies using preCICE and some solvers.